Are my chats confidential?

 What happens if a child needs further specialist support that I can not provide?

-If I suspect the presence of a learning, behavioural, or mental health concern, I will typically provide a referral to a specialist in the community.
-Learning difficulties can be diagnosed by school or educational psychologists or neuropsychologists, and other conditions such as ADHD are generally diagnosed by psychiatrists, physicians, or clinical psychologists in private practice.
+If I suspect the presence of a learning, behavioural, or mental health concern, that I can not support your child with, I will typically provide a referral to a specialist in the community.